cumpstey/umbraco-template-engine/README.md

 ### Example website

-The project contains an example website illustrating each usage, as:
+The project contains an example website (apologies for the lack of styling!) illustrating each usage, as:

 - Mixed content in a 'highlights' list on the homepage
 - Content of different types embedded in rich text areas